OMAD: Should You Do the One Meal a Day Diet?

 - Limit the amount of carbs in your diet.
 When you eat a lot of carbohydrates, your body stockpiles glucose as glycogen.
 This means it will take a lot longer for your body to shift into ketosis, or fat-burning mode, when you are fasting.
-Your body produces ketones when you’re in ketosis.
-Ketones can help curb cravings by suppressing your hunger hormones.
-Learn how to get there by following the Bulletproof Diet, a style of the keto diet that helps you feel your best by filling your plate with quality fats and minimal carbs.
+Switching to a keto diet can help make your fast easier.

 - Drink a cup of Bulletproof Coffee in the morning to reap the benefits of fasting without feeling hangry all day.
 What?
 But that’s eating!
 Yes, but the quality fats from grass-fed butter and Brain Octane MCT oil boost your ketone production and metabolic rate.
-Read more about how Bulletproof Coffee makes fasting easier and more effective.
+Read more about how Bulletproof Coffee makes fasting easier.

-The bottom line: Like other styles of intermittent fasting, the OMAD diet is a way to clean up damaged cells, boost your metabolism and protect you from disease.
+The bottom line: Like other styles of intermittent fasting, the OMAD diet is a way to clean up damaged cells, boost your metabolism and maybe even support healthy aging.
 Because you’re only eating one meal a day, you get back time you would have spent cooking, and you’re eating fewer calories while still feeling satisfied with a big meal.

 OMAD tips and tricks (and knowing when to stop)